-Last Friday’s freestyle solution
+Last Friday’s Wordominoes solution

 Have something you wanna say?
 Got a question?
 Want to do a guest freestyle?
 Want to collaborate on a freestyle?
 Want to just say hello?
 Hit me up by email!

 So today’s offering is not crossword-esque, and it’s not anagram-ific, so what is it?
 Basically, I found movies whose titles have the same number of letters as one of their stars, like BRUCE WILLIS/PULP FICTION.
 I matched up the first letter of the title with the first letter of the star’s name, then the second letters, third, etc. and calculated the difference of their positions in the alphabet (i.e. B vs. P, R vs. U, U vs. L, C vs. P, etc.).
 What is given is that numeric difference of each corresponding letter, and your object is to provide the movie title and star.

 All versions give the year each movie was released.
 C’mon, I’m not that sadistic.

 The Easier version delineates the divisions between words/names and the distance between the letter pairs, and it indicates whether one letter is before or after the other in each letter pair; that is, the numbers are shown as positive or negative.

 The Harder version delineates the divisions between words/names, but it only shows the distance between the letter pairs, not whether one is before or after the other.
 There are only positive numbers shown.

 The Expert version is the same as the Harder version, with one key difference: it does not delineate any divisions between words/names.

 Thanks so much to all who’ve left a tip!
 It’s much appreciated, believe me.